adkbbx/CARPRED/README.md

 # CARPRED
-This is a car price predictor and im happy its working now.
+This is a car price predictor.